TJUMMG/DMA-ME-Spotting/README.md

 $ python D&M-A_ME_Spotting.py
 ```

-Thirdly, run the following codes to reproduce the MDMO feature (SP-pattern) based results provided in the paper:
+Run the following codes to reproduce the MDMO feature (SP-pattern) based results provided in the paper:

 (1) Extract MDMO features.
 In the folder "MDMO_feature_based/extract_features", run the Python codes: